 In addition to the local scratch storage, users will have access to global parallel filesystems on Expanse.
 Every Expanse node has access to a 12 PB Lustre parallel file system (provided by Aeon Computing) and a 7 PB Ceph Object Store system, 140 GB/second performance storage.
 SDSC limits the number of files that can be stored in the /lustre/scratch

 filesystem to 2 million files per user.
-Users should contact support for assistance at the XSEDE Help Desk if their workflow requires extensive small I/O, to avoid causing system issues assosiated with load on the metadata server.
+Users should contact support for assistance at the ACCESS Help Desk if their workflow requires extensive small I/O, to avoid causing system issues assosiated with load on the metadata server.

 The two Lustre filesystems available on Expanse are: